 This thriving industry has been gradually drawing more and more interested visitors over the years and in the last two decades it has caused tourism in the area to explode, turning it from an afterthought to the number one source of income for the towns economy.

 The population of the village has doubled in that span, with people keen to set up tourist hotspots in a previously untapped market, to take advantage of the opportunity.

-What that has left you with is a destination which still resembles a traditional Greek fishing village yet has the sort of amenities you may be used to at larger resorts, such as bars, restaurants shops and hotels.
-This makes Benitses a perfect destination for those looking to enjoy the islands culture, in the most luxurious way possible.
+What that has left you with is a destination that still resembles a traditional Greek fishing village yet has the sort of amenities you may be used to at larger resorts, such as shops, hotels, restaurants and bars.
+This makes Benitses a perfect destination for those looking to enjoy the island’s culture, in the most luxurious way possible.